In Depth Baby Product Reviews Led by a Pediatrician

 Carrier to Base Connection

-We didn't have trouble putting the carrier on the base, and there wasn't a way to accidentally do it wrong that we could find.
-The base is relatively flat without much to guide it into place, so you might need to shift it around a little to hear the click.
-Removing utilizes a release handle on the back of the carrier.
+We didn't have trouble putting the carrier on the base.
+The base is relatively flat without much to guide it into place, so you might need to shift it around to hear the click.
 The handle/lever is on the back of the carrier, fairly low on the shell.
 It is easy to grasp and disengage.
-The foot of the carrier doesn't get hung up on anything, and it is easy enough to lift with the regular handle and the release lever.
+The foot of the carrier doesn't get hung up, and it is easy to lift with the regular handle and release lever.

 The handle on the Mesa V2 is straightforward, moves smoothly, and doesn't collide with the canopy.